Salomodn/ArcsightHelper/README.md

 java -jar Arcsight_Helper.jar
 ```

-Knowledge on how to work with Arcsight SmartConnectors
+Knowledge on how to work with Arcsight SmartConnectors is required.

 To create a new time or id-based connector click